njagwani/AWSApplicationModernization/README.md

 ![](/Images/Img8.PNG)

-### Stage 3 - Create an RDS instance to setup your wordpress website.
+### Stage 3 - Create an RDS instance to setup your Wordpress website.

 Navigate to RDS service and then click on “Create Database”.
 Select the Engine type to be MySQL and select the image version to be MySQL 5.7.22.